aoc/year2017/

 6//!

-8//! from each of its neighbors that we have not already visited.
-If a neighbor has been visited
+8//! from each of its neighbors that we have not already seen.
+If a neighbor has been seen

 9//! then it must be either already in this clique or in another clique.